EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Today I had some cheerios for breakfast, then a small buffalo chicken pizza for lunch.
 Then for dinner I had some taco bell with a friend.

+### Day 562

+Taco bell for lunch, then a drive back home and followed up by ramen for dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/